-Climate models project that by the end of the century, temperature in the region will increase will roughly 0.5° to 8° C (1° to 15° F) above 20th century averages (11, 80).
-Models also suggest that summers will be drier, which is likely to adversely affect a wide array of forest species (81-83).
+Climate models project that by the end of the century, temperature in the region will increase roughly 0.5° to 8°C (1° to 15°F) above 20th century averages (11, 80).
+Warmer and drier summers will adversely affect a wide array of forest species (81-83).
+Summer drought and heat related mortality of conifer trees in North